 An employee shall disclose in writing to his or her immediate supervisor any private tutoring of District students for pay.

 Teachers who tutor for pay during the summer months or teachers who tutor students other than their own during the school year shall not use District facilities or materials for those purposes.

+Personal Services Performed by an Administrator

+An administrator, as defined in law, shall not receive any financial benefit for the performance of personal services except as permitted by and in accordance with law.

+An administrator, other than a Superintendent or an assistant superintendent, who wishes to seek Board approval to perform personal services permitted by law shall submit that request to the Superintendent in accordance with administrative regulations.